fuhdan/certificate-tools/README.md

 *P.S. - No actual certificates were harmed in the making of this tool.
 All certificates were treated with the utmost respect and given proper validation before being allowed to bask in the digital sunshine.* ☀️

 *P.P.S. - The certificate authority mentioned above is purely fictional and exists only in the realm of beach-themed humor.
 Please don't try to get your certificates signed by the sun.* 🌞

+*P.P.P.S. - Redis was added to make sessions as persistent as your love for properly validated certificates.* 🔴

 ---